 In terms of stats, the Mummy is incredibly strong, but otherwise slow.
 It is unnaturally drawn to human entrails, but bound to its tombs.
 Its attacks include ‘Lordly Strike!’, which inflicts such a heavy blow that the defender is knocked prone, whilst with ‘Heart Constriction’, the Mummy makes a crushing genre with his fingers at an opponent who suffers a sudden and terrible pain in his chest and is potentially overcome with mortal terror!
 This is of course, in addition to the other four attacks listed for the Mummy, whilst the last entry in the monster description suggests the only Resource that can be harvested from a Mummy is the powder ground from its bones that when swallowed grants a bonus to the imbiber’s Strength.

 So every monster and every creature in Forbidden Lands – Book of Beasts is given this treatment to great effect.
 The entries are all easy to read and easy to use, and include things such as a Dread Raptor, Giant Spider—which has descriptions of hatchlings, adults, and elders, the Iron Dragon, the Nature Spirit, Rat King, Twisted Ent, and more.
-There are some great monsters here and they provide the Game Master with some fantastic new options in terms of .
+There are some great monsters here and they provide the Game Master with some fantastic new options in terms of presenting challengers to her players.
 However, that is not all that there is in the pages of Forbidden Lands – Book of Beasts, although they do take up nearly two thirds of the book.

 The content beyond the monsters in Forbidden Lands – Book of Beasts begins with a random encounter table for the thirty-six encounters that follow.
 All of these again, have a single paragraph of colour fiction, suitable to read out to the players, and typically a half page of detail, though some have more.
 Stats are included where necessary, but there is always a list of the terrain where the encounter can take place.
-They range from finding a man locked in a hanging iron cage pleading to be let free and coming across an old battlefield that could be savage to coming to the aid of a legendary brewer and being employed to track down the bandits that attacked him and having to placate the spirit of an orc lord after sitting on his somewhat bedraggled stone throne.
-Some are as simple as coming across a piece of statuary and the opportunity to learn0 some lore about the history of the region, whilst others are more complex like discovering a length of a Dwarven wall and with the aid of an expert on its history finding a way to the tomb of an ancient chieftain.
+They range from finding a man locked in a hanging iron cage pleading to be let free and coming across an old battlefield that could be salvaged to going to the aid of a legendary brewer and being employed to track down the bandits that attacked him and having to placate the spirit of an orc lord after sitting on his somewhat bedraggled stone throne.
+Some are as simple as coming across a piece of statuary and the opportunity to learn some lore about the history of the region, whilst others are more complex like discovering a length of a Dwarven wall and with the aid of an expert on its history finding a way to the tomb of an ancient chieftain.
 Not all of them are quite ready to run though, so there are several which require more development than others, such as the meaning behind a coded message that is found on a dead pigeon.
 This is though, a good selection of encounters and scenario hooks.

 Oddly, Forbidden Lands – Book of Beasts has its own section of ‘Game Master Tools’ as if none of the previous content was for the Game Master and this section is for her eyes only.
 Of course, the whole book is for the Game Master.
 The section contains a list of traps, from nets, poison darts, and crusting boulders to domination, magical traps, and teleportation, which can be rolled for or selected, whilst ‘Books, Ballads, and Grimoires’ expands upon the ‘Carried Valuable Finds’ and ‘Carried Precious Finds’ from the Game-master’s Guide.
 These can all be studied and in return, a Player Character can gain a bonus, which can be a Talent or a skill increase.
 For example, ‘Easy Little Dwarfling’, a lullaby by Yendra grants the Lightning Fast Talent, whilst ‘Sweet, Courage, and Leverage’ by Nilia Trollvälte is a manual that increases the Might of anyone who studies it.
 Between the various categories, there are over seventy entries here and even just having the names of either the manuals and ballads, and their authors, adds to the immersive nature of the Forbidden Lands setting.
 A similar set of tables adds new artefacts to the roleplaying game, though they lack the description and detail given to those in the core rules.